Code-Institute-Submissions/Coffee-CoastalView/README.md

 -[Jinga](https://jinja.palletsprojects.com/en/2.11.x/) - Used as the main templating language for template manipulation.
 -[Heroku](https://signup.heroku.com/?c=70130000000NeLCAA0&gclid=Cj0KCQjw-uH6BRDQARIsAI3I-UcV96h-n1NbhCxrdQnrMSjNQ72hwiisldeoifqoNJDw0Bf6ekDhtvwaAq5iEALw_wcB) - Used to host the website.

+#  Important Features
+## NavBar
+This feature allows user to move from page to page.
+When a user is logged in it displays an option to visit a page called "Profile" which is the users profile page.
+There is also a link to "Logout" if a user is logged in.
+In the case that no user is logged in the NavBar simply displays a "Login" Tab.
+##  Search Box
+This allows logged in users to search for a cafe by typing in part of the name (as long as it is not "the" or "and") or the location of a cafe.
+A new page loads with the search findings, unless there are no matches in which case a page renders that displays a "No search results" message.
+## Forms
+A number of forms are used throughout the website.
+These forms allow users to register, sign in, submit reviews and request new cafes to be added to the website.
+## Modals
+The website makes use of modals to ensure that users are sure they want to delete a review or favourite.
+## Flash Messages
+Flash messaging is used throughout the site to inform users when an action has been completed.
+E.g "you have now logged out"

-# H1 Features left to implement:
+# Features left to implement:
 1. Pagination - In the future I would like to add the Pagination feautre to display cafes and reviews in a tidier manor.
+2. Admin Page - I would also like to add a admin page where an admin user could login and have different functionailty to a normal user.
+Such functionailties could include adding a new cafe.

-# H1 Deployment
+# Deployment
 I used Visual Studio to write, test and run my code before merging this code onto Gitpod for the purpose of this project.
 On completion of each section I committed the work to GitHub.
 From the Github platform, I deployed the project to a hosting platform.
 The project is hosted on [Heroku](https://www.heroku.com/); in order to make the project go live, I had to insure I had the correct settings employed in Gitpod/Heroku.
 I used git in the command line and followed the instructions supplied by Heroku.
 Once activated my site was available at the following address: (https://coffee-coastal-view.herokuapp.com/).

+# Testing and Debugging
+- Python:  I used the built-in Python dedugger in Visual Studio to debug my Python.
+I set breakpoints to see where certain functions/code was failing.
+This was a really useful tool throughout the development of this project.
+I also used [ExtendClass.com](https://extendsclass.com/python-tester.html) to validate my python code.
+No syntax errors were detected.
+- HTML & CSS: In order to validate my HTML & CSS I availed of [W3C Validator](https://jigsaw.w3.org/css-validator/validator) which returned no errors.
+- Javascript: I used [Esprima](https://esprima.org/demo/validate.html) to validate my javascript and no errors were returned.
+- Responsive: To test if the website was responsive I used the following [website](http://ami.responsivedesign.is/#) - the website was responsive across all screen sizes.

+# Additional Resources
+In order to complete this project I studied MongoBD in great depth and complied some useful functions and resources that I found very beneficial.
+I complied them in a wiki which can be viewed [here](https://github.com/Jadeosull93/Coffee-CoastalView/wiki).

+# Credits
+## Contents
+All imagery and addresses were taking from [Instagram](www.Instagram.com) and are to be used for the purpose of this project only.

+##  References
+All links can be found in my [Github Wiki](https://github.com/Jadeosull93/Coffee-CoastalView/wiki)

+## People
+A special thank you to my father John who has shown great patience in explaining certain concepts and investing his spare time into helping me to understand and unravil issues I encountered through the process.
+Another Thank You to my mentor [Precious Ijege](https://github.com/precious-ijege/) who has been incredibly patient throughout this project as I had started a new job and was struggling.
+He has given excellent constructive feedback as always and pushed me to develop the project to the best of my abilites.